divanvisagie/new/README.md

 # new
+Generate new projects from git repositories

-new is a command to create projects off of github repos, it simply downloads a github repository and extracts it to a directory with your specified project name
+new is a command to create new projects based on existing git repos.
+It simply shallow clones a repository to a directory with your specified new project name, and cleans up the git files like they were never there.

+Future plans include support for name replacement and anything else that seems useful, feedback is appreciated.

 [![Build Status](https://travis-ci.org/divanvisagie/new.svg?branch=master)](https://travis-ci.org/divanvisagie/new)